Pac00n/asistentes-ia-v02/README.md

 3. Set up your environment variables:
     *   Create a `.env.local` file in the root of the project.
     *   Add your OpenAI API key: `NEXT_PUBLIC_OPENAI_API_KEY=your_openai_api_key_here`
-    *   Optionally, for Chat MCP v4, add `MCP_SERVERS_CONFIG` as described above if you intend to modify/test that functionality (keeping in mind the simulation).
+    *   For Chat MCP v4, add `MCP_SERVERS_CONFIG` as described above to connect to external MCP servers.
 4. Run the development server: `npm run dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser.